YuJianghao/winwin-hexo-editor/src/en/guide.md

 - `hexo`
 - `git`

-> **For bigginers with no background knowledge about Hexo and Node.js, please visit [Hand by hand installation guide](http://blog.yujianghao.cn/2020/03/16/rv13LtBZuoRgOPWy/)**
+> **For bigginers with no background knowledge about Hexo and Node.js, please visit [Hand by hand installation guide (zh-CN)](https://blog.yujianghao.cn/how-to-build-a-hexo-blog-from-scratch/)**

 ### Configurate hexo blog